Types of Degrees Make-Up Artist Majors Are Getting

 Online Make-Up Artist Programs

-In 2018-2019, 43 schools offered a make-up artist program of some type.
+In the 2018-2019 academic year, 43 schools offered some type of make-up artist/specialist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|